-Installing cover
+Installing the cover

-- 1 Place the cover on the computer. - 2 Slide the cover toward the back of the computer to install it. - 3 Tighten the thumbscrew to secure the cover to the computer. - 4 Follow the procedure in After working inside your computer.
+- 1 Place the cover on the computer and slide the cover until it clicks into place. - 2 Tighten the captive screws to secure the cover to the computer. - 3 Follow the procedure in After working inside your computer